Permissions

 Allow self access

-Allows all users that can log into Blazam (anyone under Delegates) to be able to have additional permissions applied to their
+Allows all users that can log into Blazam (anyone under Delegates) to have additional permissions applied to their

 applied only to their own accounts.

-You can allow a user to disable their own accounts if that is something people do.
+You can allow a user to disable their own account if desired.